BJMdotNET/pr1nc3/topics/museum/index.md

 ----

- - [**"Herb Ritts photos of Bowie, Madonna, more to be exhibited"**](http://www.startribune.com/herb-ritts-photos-of-bowie-madonna-more-to-be-exhibited/507913581/) by The Associated Press in [Minneapolis Star Tribune](http://www.startribune.com/) on 31 March 2019 about Herb Ritts, museum ([mirror](https://web.archive.org/web/*/http://www.startribune.com/herb-ritts-photos-of-bowie-madonna-more-to-be-exhibited/507913581/))
+ - [**"Herb Ritts photos of Bowie, Madonna, more to be exhibited"**](http://www.startribune.com/herb-ritts-photos-of-bowie-madonna-more-to-be-exhibited/507913581/) by The Associated Press in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 31 March 2019 about Herb Ritts, museum ([mirror](https://web.archive.org/web/*/http://www.startribune.com/herb-ritts-photos-of-bowie-madonna-more-to-be-exhibited/507913581/))

 ----

- - [**"Urn with Prince's ashes still in the building, 'just not on display' at Paisley Park"**](http://www.startribune.com/urn-with-prince-s-ashes-still-in-the-building-just-not-on-display-at-paisley-park/507434942/) by Jon Bream in [Minneapolis Star Tribune](http://www.startribune.com/) on 20 March 2019 about museum ([mirror](https://web.archive.org/web/*/http://www.startribune.com/urn-with-prince-s-ashes-still-in-the-building-just-not-on-display-at-paisley-park/507434942/))
+ - [**"Urn with Prince's ashes still in the building, 'just not on display' at Paisley Park"**](http://www.startribune.com/urn-with-prince-s-ashes-still-in-the-building-just-not-on-display-at-paisley-park/507434942/) by Jon Bream in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 20 March 2019 about museum ([mirror](https://web.archive.org/web/*/http://www.startribune.com/urn-with-prince-s-ashes-still-in-the-building-just-not-on-display-at-paisley-park/507434942/))

 ----